basecamp/policies/privacy/index.md

 * **Right to not be subject to Automated Decision-Making.** This is your right to object and prevent any decision that could have a legal, or similarly significant, effect on you from being made solely based on automated processes.
 This right is limited, however, if the decision is necessary for performance of any contract between you and us, is allowed by applicable European law, or is based on your explicit consent.

 Many of these rights can be exercised by signing in and directly updating your account information.
 If you have questions about exercising these rights or need assistance, please contact us at [privacy@basecamp.com](mailto:privacy@basecamp.com).

-## Processors we use

-As part of the services we provide, and only to the extent necessary, we may use certain third party processors to process some or all of your personal information.
-For identification of these processors, and where they are located, please see our [Subprocessor listing](privacy/subprocessors.md).
-We have signed appropriate data processing contracts that comply with GDPR with each processor.

-## Law enforcement

-Basecamp won’t hand your data over to law enforcement unless a court order says we have to.
-We flat-out reject requests from local and federal law enforcement when they seek data without a court order.
-And unless we're legally prevented from it, we’ll always inform you when such requests are made.

 ## Security & Encryption